cisco-open/jalapeno/docs/high-level-arch.md

 ## High Availability

-*TODO: describe the high availability story for Voltron* *Author: Jeff*
+*Author: Jeff*

+### Global Platform Considerations
 Perhaps some amazing technological advancement will occur and a day will come when Voltron is capable of orchestrating every individual flow through every part of the network.
 Since such a day is incredibly unlikely, we assert that Voltron will be used primarily for steering traffic that has somehow been deemed "special".
 We are making unconventional decisions about how to forward certain flows that would otherwise be sent along the same path as everything else.
 As this backup forwarding mechanism will persist even if Voltron suffers an outage, high availability requirements for Voltron seem substantially lower priority than other engineering problems.

 This is not to say that we will not have multiple instances of certain parts of Voltron's infrastructure.
 However, these instances will serve primarily to increase the performance of a Voltron system and not the availability.
 When Voltron's services start maintaining state to address use cases in network flow management, we will determine an appropriate path for repliating that state and ensuring access to it remains uninterrupted.
+Starting with Kubernetes's built-in [High Availability mechanisms](https://kubernetes.io/docs/admin/high-availability) would be a prudent first step.

+### Individual Services
+Individual services may define their own schemes for achieving high availability through lower-volume, simpler cache replication schemes, or simply by maintaining multiple replicas of a responder or querier.
+In cases where an algorithm performs more complex computations or creates state in the warmup phase, the service may enlist redis or memcached for storing computations or complex query results.
+If it becomes evident that multiple services find consistent use of such distributed stores useful, the Votron platform should provide a global instance instead of allowing each service to spin up its own.

 ## Test Considerations